Pavan-1997/K8s_Istio_Kiali_Jaeger/README.md

-# K8s Istio Kiali Jaeger
+# K8s for Istio - Kiali - Jaeger

 ### Setting up infra on AWS for Istio, Kiali and Jaeger